Ostrich-Emulators/PreVent/README.md

 #### Time
 The _time_ Dataset contains the timing information the data points in _data_.
 It is always a single-column of long numbers. _time_ contains a single attribute to help users/tools interpret the data: **Time Source** is either _raw_ or _indexed_.
 If it is _raw_, the times in the column are actual times.
 If _indexed_, the times are index numbers to _Events/Global_Times_

+### Calculated and Auxillary Data
+Both _Calculated_Data_ and _Auxillary_Data_ Groups have the same basic structure as Signal Groups--_data_ and _time_ Datasets-- but with different semantics.
+The _Calculated_Data_ Group is used for separating data that has been added after the initial conversion.
+Very often, it is useful to convert a file, and then calculate some other values (e.g. RR intervals) based on it.
+This data goes in the _Calculated_Data_ Group.
+Note that _Calculated_Data's_ times are not required to be present in the _Events/Global_Times_ Dataset.

+The _Auxillary_Data_ Dataset is to support input formats that provide time series that are neither vitals or waveforms.
+For example, DWC has a "Wall Times" Dataset. _Auxillary_Data's_ _data_ Dataset differs from other _data_ Datasets because its data type is string instead on integer.
+In addition to the root level, each signal can have an arbitrary number of auxillary Datasets.